This is the home page for the Fairfax City 4-H Community Club, a member of the Fairfax County 4-H Program!

 Fairfax 4-H Community Club’s garden was featured in the Summer 2017 Parktakes magazine!

 After two weeks we went back to paint our pottery.
 Here are a few of them in progress.
-They have to be processed for two more weeks before we can get the final product.6
+They have to be processed for two more weeks before we can get the final products.
+They look like they will turn out great!

 Thanks Mr. Kaneshiro for the great cooking demo of fried rice.
 We learnt how to cut up the veggies, stir fry the meat just right, and the best way to prepare the rice.
 Delicious!